AugCogVR/cogbre-nexus/README.md

 ## To run the API server:

-Ensure you have the packages in requirements.txt installed.
+Ensure you have the packages in requirements.txt installed (currently just Flask, Flask_RESTful).

 Install Oxide -- see https://github.com/Program-Understanding/oxide
 - During installation of Oxide, there are many additional packages that